Spend-Cloud/SwiftTokenView/README.md

 ## Current features

 - [x] Initial setup of creating simple tokens in SwiftUI
+- [x] Initial setup of creating customizable tokens in a textfield
 - [x] Support for Swift Package Manager
 - [x] UIKit Support

 ## Features in progress

-- Initial setup of creating simple tokens in SwiftUI
-- Support for iOS/Mac OS X/tvOS/watchOS/Linux
 - Support for CocoaPods
+- Support for autocomplete/suggestion when using textfields
+- Add documentation for SwiftTokenTextField/SwiftTokenTextView

 ## SwiftUI Examples